ehaliewicz/mcc/README.md

 ```
  -e/---execute      ; executed compiled bytecode immediately
  -d/---disassemble  ; show disassembled bytecode
- ; no option will immediately print bytecode to the terminal,
+ ; providing no option will immediately print compiled bytecode (in binary) to the terminal,
  ; this is mostly for debugging purposes
 ```
 #### examples